JonasLauri/ai-python-learning-lab/README.md

 ##

+Completed Exercise 3 – File Organizer Simulation
+- Practiced dictionary creation, list grouping, and dynamic structure building
+- Learned how to identify file types using string methods (endswith)
+- Reviewed conditional logic (if / elif / else) and basic case-style structures
+- Explored how to loop through dictionaries and format printed outputs

 ### Goals
 - Build a solid foundation in Python syntax and logic
 - Practice clean, readable, and reusable code patterns